 5. NEW!
 CRA Online Services – Link between CRA’s My Account and My Service Canada Account.

 i Individuals can now access these two accounts through a single sign-in session.
-When switching between Accounts, users must authorize their SIN to be transmitted to the other department.
-My Service Canada administers a number of programs such a Employment Insurance, Old Age Security, Guaranteed Income Supplement and Canada Pension Plan.
+When switching between accounts, users must authorize their SIN to be transmitted to the other department.
+My Service Canada administers a number of programs such an Employment Insurance, Old Age Security, Guaranteed Income Supplement and Canada Pension Plan.